Sdrtmr/Converter_PDF-Excel/README.md

  README.md
- This programm converting PDF files into Excel files
+ This program converting PDF files into Excel files